+Even without Stevenson I should, I trust, have realised something of the London cab driver's romantic quality.
 He is the true Wandering Knight of this city.
-He does not in the old way exactly hang the reins over his horse's neck, but he is as vacant of personal impulse as if he did.
-His promptings come all from without-not from the horse, but from the fare.
+He does not in the old way exactly hang the reins over his horse's neck-or, rather, to be modern, he does not permit his steering wheel to turn itself-but he is as vacant of personal impulse as if he did.
+His promptings come all from without.
 There he sits, careless, motionless (save for quick eyes), apathetic.
 He may sit thus for an hour, for two, for three, unnoticed; he may be hailed the next moment.
 A distant whistle, an umbrella raised a hundred yards away, and he is transformed into life.
 He may be wanted to drive only to a near station-or to a distant suburb.
-One minute he has no purpose in his brain: the next he is informed by one and one onlyto get to St. Pancras or Notting Hill, the theatre or the Bank, the Houses of Parliament or Scotland Yard, in the shortest space of time.
+One minute he has no purpose in his brain: the next he is informed by one and one only-to get to St. Pancras or Notting Hill, the theatre or the Bank, the Houses of Parliament or Scotland Yard, in the shortest space of time.
 And this romantic is the servant of every one who has a shilling-bishop or coiner, actress or M.P.